security-force-monitor/sfm-research-handbook-old/en/datamodel/organizations.md

 ### Guidance on use

-Along with the fields `Site: Founding date?`, `Site: Date last cited` and `Site is open ended?` the field `Site: Date first cited` provides data on the time period for which can specify a site's location.
+Along with the fields `Site: Founding date?`, `Site: Date last cited` and `Site: Open-ended?` the field `Site: Date first cited` provides data on the time period for which can specify a site's location.

 The `Site: Date first cited` field contains a date that is either: